Sanskrit: Phonological alternations, sandhi rules

 Sanskrit deploys extensive phonological alternations on different linguistic levels through sandhi rules (literally, the rules of "putting together, union, connection, alliance"), similar to the English alteration of "going to" as gonna.
 The Sanskrit language accepts such alterations within it, but offers formal rules for the sandhi of any two words next to each other in the same sentence or linking two sentences.
-The external sandhi rules state that similar short vowels coalesce into a single long vowel, while dissimilar vowels form glides or undergo diphthongization.
+The external sandhi rules state that similar short vowels coalesce into a single long vowel, while dissimilar vowels form glides or undergo diphthongisation.
 Among the consonants, most external sandhi rules recommend regressive assimilation for clarity when they are voiced.
 These rules ordinarily apply at compound seams and morpheme boundaries.
 In Vedic Sanskrit, the external sandhi rules are more variable than in Classical Sanskrit.

 Vedic Pitch Accent

-Vedic Sanskrit included a three-way pitch accent system of udātta (raised), anudātta (not-raised or grave), and svarita (sounded) which were high, low and falling pitches respectively.
-Each word generally had one udātta accent except for certain compound words.
-The classical language ultimately lost this system, but it was preserved in Vedic texts and phonological treatises.
-Traditional chanting renders the udātta as an unaccented mid-tone and the first half of the svarita as higher than an udātta; the other half is rendered the same level of that of an udātta.
+Vedic Sanskrit included a three-way free pitch accent system of udātta (raised), anudātta (not-raised or grave), and svarita (sounded) which were high, low and falling pitches respectively.
+Each word generally had one udātta accent except for certain compound words, with the svarita (if any) always following an udātta.
+The classical language ultimately lost this system, resulting in it being preserved only in Vedic chants and phonological treatises.
+However, the same traditional chanting that preserved the accents renders the udātta as an unaccented mid-tone and the first half of the svarita as higher than an udātta; the other half is rendered at the same pitch as that of the new udātta.

+Classical Stress Accent

+In the classical language, there is a predictable system of stress accent similar to Latin, in which the penultimate syllable is stressed if it is metrically heavy and the antepenultimate if it is light.
+Unlike in Latin, however, if the antepenultimate is also light (and is not the start of the word), then the preantepenultimate is stressed instead, regardless of weight.
+For example, bharā́mi, bharánti, bhárati, udvéjayati, and dúhitaram (as opposed to their Vedic pitch accentuations of bhárāmi, duhitáram, etc.).